-I can’t imagine this would be a deal-breaker for anyone, but still something readers should know about before you go out and pick one up.
+I can’t imagine this would be a deal-breaker for anyone, but still, something readers should know about before they go out and pick one up.

 The Nighthawk X6 AC3200 may look a little scary on the surface, but that doesn’t mean you shouldn’t still give it a second look.
 With serious power under the hood and enough features like USB media servers and automated Windows backup tools, the X6 offers a solid combination of hardware and software that should be enough to handle the networking needs of any home.